manavjawrani/VESIT-ASSIGNMENTS-SEM-5/README.md

 Used the material posted by sir in google classroom and some external resources

-NOTE - Assignments would be updated prior to due date probably two days before
+NOTE - Assignments would be updated prior to due date.